How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Clearly this method doesn’t entail any form of sewing, but we thought it is worth a mention, as not everyone can hand sew or use a sewing machine.

 You can tell if the patch is iron on by examining the back.
-If there’s a layer of coating, that’s the adhesive that is heat sensitive which causes it to go stick once heat is applied.
+If there’s a layer of coating, that’s the adhesive that is heat sensitive which causes it to go stick once heat and pressure is applied.

 Iron on patches are a quick solution to sewing